JWQ2020/capstone/README.md

 The project was developed in Python 3.6.3, and requires Pandas version 0.23.3 or later.

 ## Instructions
-1. The Starbucks data set folder, "data", containing the three json files, should be downloaded to the same directory as `Starbucks_Capstone_notebook.ipynb`.
+1. The Starbucks data set folder, `data`, containing three files, should be downloaded to the same directory as `Starbucks_Capstone_notebook.ipynb`.
+The `transcript.zip` folder must be unzipped into `data`.

 2. If, as recommended, the preprocessed files, `user_offer_mx`, `user_offer_rates_mx`, and `user_trans_mx` are used, you should ensure that these files are in the same directory as `Starbucks_Capstone_notebook.ipynb`.
 In the notebook, in the section immediately proceeding "1 Preprocessing", there is the following script:

 ```